-The compact crossover continues to draw attention from automakers and buyers alike, and the constant parade of new and redesigned models is good news for buyers looking for reasonable utility and efficiency in an affordable package.
+Compact crossovers continue to draw attention from automakers and buyers alike.
+The constant parade of new and redesigned models is good news for buyers looking for reasonable utility and efficiency in an affordable package.

 A slightly smaller variant of the regular Santa Fe, the five-passenger Sport follows Hyundai's current trend of generous standard equipment and ambitious interior refinement.
-There's evidence of both traits in the crisp new dashboard – a rather elegant affair that's color-keyed to match the seats and door panels.
+There's evidence of both traits in the Sport's dashboard, a rather elegant affair that's color-keyed to match the seats and door panels.
 Cargo space comes in at 72 cubic feet, about as good as it gets in a small crossover.

 What Matters More?

 As usual with strong competitors, the choice comes down to personal priorities.
-The Santa Fe Sport offers more space and refinement, whereas the Mazda excels in fuel economy and driving dynamics.
+The Santa Fe Sport offers more space and refinement, whereas the Mazda excels in efficiency and driving dynamics.

 Our Verdict: Mazda CX-5

-The Mazda raises the bar on fun and efficiency in a small crossover.
+The Mazda raises the bar on fun and fuel economy in a small crossover.